This article is produced with scandiweb's eCommerce expertise

 • On which steps of the checkout process do we have the highest drop-off rates?
 And how much money are we potentially losing due to this?

-• Which products/product categories are deriving the most revenues?
+• Which products/product categories are deriving the most revenue?
 Which ones should be marketed more?

 The right data is crucial for making informed decisions, it applies to all the roles within an eCommerce project.
 It helps